Share

 RefreshCache Snippet Tutorial

-The RefreshCache snippet refreshes the cache by visiting all site pages that are published, undeleted, cacheable, and not hidden from menus.
+RefreshCache refreshes the cache by visiting all site pages that are published, undeleted, and cacheable, as long as they are not hidden in some way.

 The point is for this program to spend time waiting for the pages so the site visitors don't have to.
 They'll see cached pages, which will be delivered much faster.